Theatre Delicatessen was established in 2007 to enable artists to stage performances outside the confines of traditional theatre spaces.

 - Make meaningful contributions to public art/planning strategies

-Theatre Delicatessen / CurvingRoad Ltd would take a lease of the property with suitable termination protection to the owner as we fully recognise that redevelopment will be the priority.
+The proposal is based on the premise that Theatre Delicatessen takes a ‘peppercorn’ lease on the property, with suitable termination and access protection to the owner as the company fully recognises that redevelopment will be the priority.